Deceptrax123/Self-Supervised-Pseudolabelling-using-CSPDarknet-53/README.md

 |Skip Connections|Between Residual Blocks from encoder to decoder|

 ## Usage
-.
-To improve detections on YOLO models by learning a set of weights before fine tuning.
+- To improve detections on YOLO models by learning a set of weights before fine tuning.
+- Detects multiple objects in the same image
-.
-Saves on computation cost while training object detectors from scratch
+- Saves on computation cost while training object detectors from scratch